 When the Lord brings it to your mind, pray for this ministry Joy has with these girls.
 They need to know the Lord.
 He can give them a bright and happy future.
 Joy loves each of these girls and wants to be the example and blessing in their lives that they need so much.

 Brenda demonstrated some of the Pampered Chef tools making this yummy Strawberry Cream Trifle.
-Here she is with the finished product.

 This is Mother standing by a precariously situated picnic table, which is not the one we used.